jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I was a theatre usher/projectionist back then and saw it all first hand.
 Some movies were great, but most were bland: comedies, tragedies, dramas, suspense, all genres usually fell flat.
 Theatres were over-priced and often empty.
 Customers were unhappy and often told me so.
 Regardless, the industry didn't care because, on the back of strong DVD sales, they were busy enjoying lavish paychecks, banquets, and award shows.

 Any consideration of upgrading their customers to the Internet Age was not-existent.
 The industry wasn't going to throw away the DVD.

 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.
 Their business model was to ration access to it.
-That's why a movie was released in theatres, then on DVD, and finally on television months and years apart.
+After all, marketing "teasers", with a ordered theater release, DVD, and finally on television seemed to be working just fine.

 In swooped internet Jedi on an ethernet chandelier.

 Unknown and unpaid technologists created BitTorrent sites (2008).
 Although filled with computer viruses, lousy picture quality, and poorly designed user interfaces, these sites gave regular people movies on the internet.

-With the lever of power in both hands, DVDs faced off against internet streaming.
-The Industrial Age faced off against the Internet Age.
+With the lever of power in both hands, DVDs faced off against internet streaming: Industrial Age vs.Internet Age.

 A decade before, the music industry was in the same spot.
-Record stores and CD (1982) sales died when customers got the internet and flocked to torrent sites like Napster (1999).
+Compact Disc (1982) sales died when customers got the internet and flocked to torrent sites like Napster (1999).
 Music executives tried—and failed—to make their own online music platform.
 When the great Steve Jobs created iTunes (2001) to help save the music industry, the executives still didn't want to share power over the music business.

 Jobs said this about his experience, "I've never spent so much of my time trying to convince people [music executives] to do the right thing for themselves."
 Eventually, Jobs got them on board, and the iPod, iTunes, and AppleMusic are, of course, history.

 | All Best Picture Winners | Average Theatre Gross  |
 |--------------------------|------------------------|